The $C^{1,\alpha}$ boundary Harnack principle in a slit domain and its application to the Signorini problem: Introduction

 near the origin.

-After that, one apply the boundary Harnack principle to the ratios $\partial_{i}U/\partial_{n}U(i<n)$ to show the $C^{1,\alpha}$-regularity of the free boundary.
-More precisely, one first straighten the free boundary using the coordinate change
+After that, the authors applied the boundary Harnack principle to the ratios $\partial_{i}U/\partial_{n}U(i<n)$ to show the $C^{1,\alpha}$-regularity of the free boundary.
+More precisely, they first straightened the free boundary using the coordinate change